Exposure Reduction Resources

 Environmental Exposures - General

-1. Hyndman B. Strategies for the reduction and control of environmental carcinogens in Canada: What’s happening?
+5. Hyndman B, Cancer Care Ontario.
+Strategies for the reduction and control of environmental carcinogens in Canada: What’s happening?
 What’s missing?
-Cancer Care Ontario.
-2005.
+(2005) (PDF)

 - Reviews the strategies utilized by governments, industry, researchers, and advocacy groups to reduce or eliminate carcinogen exposures, including surveillance, right-to-know measures, public education initiatives, reductions of carcinogens at the source, and legislative/regulatory measures.